Skip to main content

 The general counsel and the vice president for research shall have overall responsibility for administration of the university's patent program, including assuring valuable property rights are not lost.
 Specific responsibilities shall be to:

-(a) Function as contact points and resources with regard to this rule and procedure;
+(a) Function as points of contact and resources with regard to this rule and procedure;

-(b) Receive reports of all discoveries or inventions that are subject to the university's patent rule;
+(b) Receive reports of all discoveries or inventions that are subject to this rule;

-(9) The general counsel and the vice president for research may utilize university funds to engage appropriate consultants, legal and business professionals to evaluate all discoveries and inventions disclosed to university for potential patentability and commercialization.
-These reports will be sent directly to the general counsel and will be protected from disclosure under attorney work product.
+(9) The general counsel and the vice president for research may utilize university funds to engage appropriate consultants and legal and business professionals to evaluate all discoveries and inventions disclosed to university for potential patentability and commercialization.
+These reports will be sent directly to the general counsel and will be protected from disclosure under attorney-client work product.

-(a) For all inventions for which the university receives royalties or other payments, the net royalties will normally be distributed as follows:
+(a) For all inventions for which the university receives royalties or other payments, the net income will normally be distributed as follows:

-Twenty per cent to the university research and office
+(iii) Twenty per cent to the university research office; and

-Twenty per cent to the technology transfer office
+(iv) Twenty per cent to the technology transfer office.

-(b) All monies received by the departments, the university research office, or university technology transfer office are considered university funds and will be administered in accordance with established accounting procedures.
+(b) All monies received by the departments, the university research office, or university technology transfer office are considered university funds and will be administered in accordance with established accounting policies and procedures.

-(c) If multiple inventors are involved, the royalties as specified above shall be distributed equally among the parties set forth in paragraph (D)(10)(a) of this rule, unless a written proposal for an alternate distribution is jointly presented by the inventors and approved by the general counsel and the vice president for research.
+(c) If multiple inventors are involved, the royalties as specified in this rule shall be distributed equally among the parties set forth in paragraph (D)(10)(a) of this rule unless a written proposal for an alternate distribution is jointly presented by the inventors and approved by the general counsel and the vice president for research.

-(11) Research agreements collaborators and industry involving patent rights
+(11) Research agreements between collaborators and industry involving patent rights

-It is not uncommon for university employees to receive awards to conduct research which are funded by private industry.
+It is not uncommon for university employees to receive awards to conduct research funded by private industry.
 It is also not uncommon for employees to conduct research in cooperation with colleagues at other institutions.
-University recognizes that, to continue these relationships, it must be willing to consider a variety of contractual terms and conditions.
-In order to protect traditional academic freedom, to assist employees in evaluating proposals and to protect university's interest in discoveries, inventions, or innovations, the following policies shall apply to these external relationships:
+The university recognizes that to continue these relationships, it must be willing to consider a variety of contractual terms and conditions.
+To protect traditional academic freedom, assist employees in evaluating proposals, and protect university's interest in discoveries, innovations, or inventions, the following policies shall apply to these external relationships:

 (a) All written agreements with private industry or with other institutions utilizing university resources to conduct research must first be reviewed by the general counsel and the vice president for research.
 The general counsel and the vice president for research will only approve those agreements which assure that the rights of the university are appropriately protected.

-(b) In dealing with inventions which are conceived or developed in the course of research sponsored by a third party and/or pursuant to an agreement with another institution, the university will abide by the terms of the agreement with that third party.
+(b) In dealing with inventions that are conceived or developed during research sponsored by a third party and/or pursuant to an agreement with another institution, the university will abide by the terms of the agreement with that third party.
 Where an option exists, the university will seek agreements and contracts, or waivers thereof, that will allow patent rights to remain with university.

 (c) University will not waive the right to publish results of research.
 University will only agree to delay publication for reasonable periods of time so appropriate action can be taken to protect patentable discoveries or inventions.
-In agreeing to delay publication for a reasonable period, university will not agree to delays that effectively inhibit a student's timely completion of a course or degree.
+In agreeing to delay publication for a reasonable period, university will not agree to delays that effectively inhibit a student's timely completion of a course or degree or impair a faculty member's application for promotion or tenure.

-(d) Title to all documents, records, biological materials, software, databases, notebooks and other repositories of information from research shall be held by university.
-Those materials must remain at university should the inventor's employment at university be terminated for any reason, unless specifically authorized by the university.
+(d) Title to all documents, records, biological materials, software, databases, notebooks, and other repositories of information from research shall be held by university unless otherwise provided for in a written agreement with the private research sponsor.
+Those materials must remain at university should the inventor's employment at university be terminated for any reason unless specifically authorized by the university.

 (i) To maximize academic freedom and creative expression for the public good;